igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 tradeoff.
 If states are not allocated dynamically, then all states have to be allocated globally, which consumes a very significant amount of SRAM (states are generally small, but there are many of them).
-Because only one state is active at a time, and no more than two are ever "live" simultaneously (when states are changing both the outgoing and incoming states are briefly alive at the same time), allocating states dynamically offers a significant reduction in memory used at any instant in time.
+Because only one state is active at a time, and no more than two are ever "alive" simultaneously (when states are changing both the outgoing and incoming states are briefly alive at the same time), allocating states dynamically offers a significant reduction in memory used at any instant in time.
 Further supporting the use of dynamic